“The Longest Night”

 “The nexus.”
 Luke heard himself give a dry laugh.
 His heart drummed a strange, slow pulse in his ears.

-“You mean the magically sealed one you think leads to a void in which nothing can exist?”
+“You mean our only path of escape is the magically sealed portal you believe leads to a void in which nothing can exist?”

 “That’d be the one.”

 “Oh.
 Good.”
 Weaver’s face was expressionless, her pale eyes ticking back and forth in thought.
-“We can’t use magic to defend ourselves, not against mundanes.
+“Well, we can’t use magic to defend ourselves, not against mundanes.
 The A.M. shows zero tolerance for violations of the Occultation Protocols.”

 There came a sound like a ragged exhalation, unnervingly close.
-Luke whipped his head this way and that, trying to find the source of it.
+Luke whipped his head this way and that, looking for the source of it.

 “L,” said Weaver, in a ghost of a voice.